 Here you stand in the normal hitting position except your bat rests on your shoulder.

-The pitcher then throws a softball towards you, but rather than hit with a full swing, you go after the ball using your bat’s end cap or butt.
+The pitcher then throws a softball towards you.
+Rather than hit with a full swing, you go after the ball using your bat’s end cap or butt.

-Finally there’s the Quick Hands Drill, wherein the pitcher throws either to your side or the font, and as the name implies six pitches are thrown quickly, allowing only enough time for you to prepare for the next swing.
+Finally there’s the Quick Hands Drill.
+The pitcher throws either to your side or the front.
+As the name implies six pitches are thrown quickly, allowing only enough time for you to prepare for the next swing.

 By following these fastpitch softball hitting drills, your muscle memory will improve.